Reviews Communities Blog FAQ Services Contact

 10) Close and implement 90-day plan.
 Tackle unit turns, optimize RUBS or utility recapture where legal, and implement a light-touch resident communication plan to maintain retention.

-What This Looks Like in San Diego, Mira Mesa, Poway, Escondido
+What Does This Investment Strategy Look Like Across San Diego, Mira Mesa, Poway, and Escondido?

 You should tailor your strategy to submarkets that pair cash flow with durable demand.
 Countywide, closed sales ticked up early in 2026 according to Poway QuickFacts demographics, even as pending sales softened, and inventory rose sharply year over year.
 That backdrop gives you price discovery leverage and more room to negotiate repairs and credits.